 1 x flip-flops or light walking shoes

-5 x Underwear (remember you only wear after showering each day!)
+5 x Underwear (if you only wear after showering each day!)

 1 x Compact wash kit